Emmet Stagg: Phoenix Park scandal

-Personal life
+Personal life and death

 Emmet Stagg's brother Frank Stagg was a Provisional Irish Republican Army member, who died in a British prison in 1976 while on hunger strike.
-Emmett and his brothers quarrelled over whether Frank should be buried with his family, or in a dedicated "Republican" plot.
+Emmet and his brothers quarrelled over whether Frank should be buried with his family, or in a dedicated "Republican" plot.
 The resulting dispute, into which the Irish government directly intervened, escalated into mayhem that resulted in the body of Frank Stagg being buried three separate times.

+Stagg died on 17 March 2024, following a long illness.
+He was 79 years old.